 Floating to other units to support the delivery of services is a common practice, which can lead to anxiety.
 When you are assigned to float to another area, it is important to consider the following points:

 - Typically, nurses are hired by an organization and not a specific unit.
-This means that you have a contractual obligation to provide care to clients within the organization, which is not always limited to the unit where you are generally assigned.
+As a result, you have a contractual obligation to provide care to clients within the organization; this is not limited to the unit where you are generally assigned.

-- Ask for a brief orientation to the physical layout of the unit.
+- Ask the charge nurse or an experienced nurse for a brief orientation to the physical layout of the unit

 - Meet with the charge nurse to discuss your assignment.
 Inform the charge nurse of the care that you are competent to perform and care that you do not have the knowledge or skill to perform.
 You should then collaboratively develop a plan for the shift.

 - Request an experienced nurse to be partnered with you for the shift.